 “Having understood that I am devoid of intellect, I am remembering Hanuman, the son of Pavan.
 I request him to grant me intellect, power, and knowledge and to remove my flaws and sufferings.”

 Notes: The mirror of our mind is covered with the dust of ignorance.
 But we can clean it with the dust of our guru’s lotus feet.
-As soon as our mind starts getting purified, it voluntarily aspires to recite the glories of Sri Rama, who has always been living within it.
-Chanting his name and singing his glories then provides the four aims of life: dharma (righteousness and fulfillment of duties), artha (wealth), kama (pleasures and fulfillment of dreams), and moksha (liberation).
+As soon as our mind starts getting purified, it voluntarily aspires to recite the glories of Sri Rama (God), who is always present in every mind.
+Chanting Rama’s name and singing his glories then provides the four aims of life: dharma (righteousness and fulfillment of duties), artha (wealth), kama (pleasures and fulfillment of dreams), and moksha (liberation).

-If we think we possess the mental faculties to reach Brahman or fully know him, we may be karmically obstructed, at least according to the devotional traditions of Hinduism.
-Even if we are powerful and knowledgeable, chances are that we may be misusing these resources.
-Once we understand our own limitations and surrender our self to Hanuman, we can expect him to grant us the intellect, power, and knowledge that can be used for our absolute advancement and to remove the cause of our sufferings.
+If we think we possess the mental faculties to reach God or fully know him, we may be karmically obstructed, at least according to the devotional traditions of Hinduism.
+Even if we are powerful and knowledgeable, chances are that we may be misusing our resources.
+Once we understand our own limitations and surrender our self to Hanuman, we can expect him to grant us the intellect and the knowledge that can be used for our absolute advancement towards God and for removing the cause of our sufferings.

 jai hanuman jnana guna sagar, jai kapisa tihun loka ujagar ||1||